syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfPicker/datepicker.md

         UpdateDays(Date, e);
     }

-    //Updatedays method is used to alter the Date collection as per selection change in Month column(if feb is Selected day collection has value from 1 to 28) public void UpdateDays(ObservableCollection<object> Date, SelectionChangedEventArgs e)
+    //UpdateDays method is used to alter the Date collection as per selection change in Month column(if Feb is Selected day collection has value from 1 to 28) public void UpdateDays(ObservableCollection<object> Date, SelectionChangedEventArgs e)
     {
         try